BSidesSF/volunteer-runbook/README.md

 ## I've Never Used MkDocs Before

-To edit a page, edit the associated markdown file and merge to main.
+- To edit a page, edit the associated markdown file and merge to main.
-To add a page, create a new `<name>.md` markdown file, add it in the `nav:` section of `mkdocs.yml` to add it to the navigation tree, and merge to main
+- To add a page, create a new `<name>.md` markdown file, add it in the `nav:` section of `mkdocs.yml` to add it to the navigation tree, and merge to main

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ### Helpful Local Commands

-* `mkdocs serve` - Start the live-reloading docs server.
+- `mkdocs serve` - Start the live-reloading docs server.
+This can let you preview changes locally before pushing them to GitHub.
-* `mkdocs build` - Build the documentation site.
+- `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+- `mkdocs -h` - Print help message and exit.

 ### Project layout